This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 How to Make Microwave Lemon Curd

-Strain the lemon juice and measure it into a large microwave-safe jug or bowl.
+Next, you’ll juice the lemons, strain the juice and measure it into a large microwave-safe bowl or jug.
 Add in the sugar and give it a stir.
 Microwave it at 100% power for 2-3 minutes, stirring after each minute, until the sugar has mostly dissolved.

 Then add in the butter and whisk until the butter melts.

-Next, add in the beaten eggs, and give it a good whisk to combine them well.
+Next, add in the beaten eggs a small amount at a time, whisking to combine the mixture well.

 Cook the curd on 50% power for 2-3 minutes, again stirring after each minute, until it starts to thicken.

-All that’s left to do is strain the lemon curd through a fine sieve, to remove any stray pieces of cooked egg white, and stir in the remaining lemon zest.
-Tap the sieve against the bowl to get the curd to pass through – don’t push it through with a spoon, as you’ll end up with tiny pieces of mashed egg white going through too, and we don’t want that!
+All that’s left to do is strain the lemon curd through a fine mesh sieve, to remove any stray pieces of cooked eggs, and stir in the remaining lemon zest.
+Tap the sieve against the bowl to get the curd to pass through – don’t push it through with a spoon, as you’ll end up with tiny pieces of mashed egg white going through too, and we don’t want that.

 The Best Way to Store Lemon Curd